navanshu/postcss-variable-compress/README.md

 }
 ```

 **Step 4:** Pass configuration to the plugin.
-It takes an array of css variables that you don't need to transform:
+It takes an array of css variables that you don't need to transform.

 ```diff
 module.export = {